rritaz/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a 4th year doctoral student in [Northwestern University's Department of Statistics] (https://www.statistics.northwestern.edu/) and a graduate affiliate of the [Statistics for Evidence-Based Policy and Practice (STEPP) Center] (https://www.stepp.center).
+I am a PhD candidate in Statistics at Northwestern University and a member of the Statistics for Evidence-Based Policy and Practice (STEPP) Center lab.
+My research is centered on statistical methods for meta-analysis, with a particular focus on small samples, and effect size estimation in randomized and quasi experiments.